Timbits cereal a novelty, but may dilute Tim Hortons brand, experts say

-The expansion into the cereal aisle seeks to introduce sugar-loving tots to the Tim Hortons brand with Timbits cereal, but experts say this continued diversification may leave consumer confused about what the coffee chain's brand represents.
-Cereal-maker Post Foods Canada Inc. may fall on the winning side of the partnership, they suggest.
+Tims' expansion into the cereal aisle at Canadian grocery stores seeks to introduce sugar-loving tots to the Tim Hortons brand.

+But experts say this continued diversification may leave consumer confused about what the coffee chain's brand represents, while cereal-maker Post Foods Canada Inc. may fall on the winning side of the partnership.

 Building loyalty with the next generation of consumers is important for a brand with as many "fanatics" as Tim Hortons, said David Soberman, a professor at the University of Toronto's Rotman School of Management.
 The company needs to corner young Canadians now to maintain its position in the market for years to come.